palvreet-k/7.5-CI-CD-Lesson-new/README.md

-# Deployment Lesson 5 – CI/CD with GitHub Actions
+# 7.5 – CI/CD with GitHub Actions

 ## What is CI/CD?